Nantes–Brest canal

-The Nantes–Brest canal (Canal de Nantes à Brest, /fr/; Kanol Naoned-Brest) is a French canal which links the two seaports of Nantes and Brest through inland Brittany.
-It was built in the early 19th century, and its total length as built was 385 km with 238 locks.
+The Nantes–Brest canal (Canal de Nantes à Brest, /fr/; Kanol Naoned-Brest) is a canal linking the two seaports of Nantes and Brest through inland Brittany.
+It was built in the early 19th century, with a total length of 385 km with 238 locks.

 History

-Brittany started developing its waterway network in 1538 when it decided to improve navigation on the River Vilaine.
+Brittany started to develop its waterway network in 1538 when it decided to improve navigation on the River Vilaine.
 The project for a canal throughout the province was conceived by an 'inland navigation commission' convened in 1783.
-When Brest was blockaded by the English fleet, Napoleon decided to build the canal to provide a safe inland link between the two largest military ports of the French Atlantic front.
+When Brest was blockaded by the English fleet, Napoleon decided to build the canal to provide a safe inland link between the two largest military ports of the French Atlantic.
 Building started in 1811, and Napoleon III presided over the canal's opening in 1858.

-This was the most ambitious canal project ever completed in France, 360km long with 238 locks.
-The canal was closed as a through route in 1920, when a section was submerged by Guerlédan dam (PK 227), a short distance west of the junction with the canalised river Blavet at Pontivy.
-The dam was supposed to be equipped with ladder of locks, receiving for this a significant subsidy from the state but this was never done.
-The entire length of waterway west of Guerlédan was officially closed in 1957, and the 21km length from Pontivy to Guerlédan also subsequently fell into disuse.
-At the same time, the disappearance of all commercial traffic (in 26m long barges carrying up to 140 tonnes) resulted in the gradual silting up of the canal section between Rohan and Pontivy.
+This was the most ambitious canal project ever completed in France, 360 km long with 238 locks.
+The canal was closed as a through route in 1920, when a section was submerged by the Guerlédan dam (PK 227), a short distance west of the junction with the canalised river Blavet at Pontivy.
+The dam was supposed to be equipped with a ladder of locks, receiving a significant subsidy from the state, but this was never done.
+The entire length of the canal west of Guerlédan was officially closed in 1957, and the 21 km length from Pontivy to Guerlédan also subsequently fell into disuse.
+The disappearance of all commercial traffic (in 26 m long barges carrying up to 140 tonnes) then resulted in the gradual silting up of the canal section between Rohan and Pontivy.

-The canal has been revived and ownership has been transferred from the State to Brittany Region, except for the short length in Pays de la Loire region.
+The canal has been revived, and ownership has been transferred from the State to Brittany Region, except for the short length in Pays de la Loire region.

 Navigation

 Navigation is no longer possible between Pontivy and Goariva.
 Guerlédan reservoir flooded the canal over a length of 10 km including 17 locks.
-However, a length of 15 km with 10 locks has been restored upstream of Guerlédan reservoir to the heritage site of La Pitié Chapel, creating a navigation 25 km long, and a public consultation was held in 2017 with a view to lifting the ban on thermal engines on this section.
+However, a length of 15 km with 10 locks has been restored upstream of Guerlédan reservoir to the heritage site of La Pitié Chapel, creating a section 25 km long.
+A public consultation was held in 2017 with a view to lifting the ban on thermal engines on this section.

 Three separate navigable sections are thus presented in the route below.